TeddyBears/StarWarsFFG-alternative-UI/README.md

 ## Actor sheet

-Add a new alternative sheet option for the character, rival, nemesis, minion and vehicle actor .
+Add a datapad background image. __only if the module setting to display datapad background is checked__

 ### General modifications